 That year we launched, “OpenX Path to Net-Zero,” a comprehensive and ongoing initiative to protect our planet.
 We wanted to demonstrate to the digital ad-tech industry that change is possible; that we can continue to build a business we love while shrinking our carbon footprint.

-Today we are proud to say that OpenX is independently certified as a carbon neutral enterprise.
+Today we are proud to say that OpenX is independently certified as a CarbonNeutral® Company.
 We’ve reduced our greenhouse gas emissions by 90%.
 And we’re not done.
 We’ve set our sights on the highest environmental achievement possible: Net-Zero Carbon.
-Certified, net zero, that is.
+Certified, net-zero, that is.

-Recently, OpenX became a signatory of the Science Based Targets initiative (SBTi) and we’ve committed to becoming a “Net-Zero” enterprise by the end of 2022 (much sooner than the 2030 and 2050 targets most companies have set).
+Recently, OpenX became a signatory of the Science Based Targets initiative (SBTi) and we’ve committed to becoming a certified “Net-Zero” enterprise as soon as certification is available, and one of the first companies in the world to do so.

 While it’s easy for companies to achieve “carbon neutral” status by simply offsetting their existing emissions, the SBTi Net-Zero Standard calls BS on that approach.
 This standard requires companies to reduce their emissions by more than 90% and only then offset the residual emissions through verified carbon removal offsets